learn-co-curriculum/phase-1-static-methods-lab/README.md

 1. Write a method `static capitalize` that takes in a string and capitalizes the first letter.
-2. Write a method `static sanitize` that takes in a string and removes all alphanumeric characters except for dashes, single quotes and spaces.
+2. Write a method `static sanitize` that takes in a string and removes all non-alphanumeric characters except for dashes, single quotes and spaces.
 3. Write a method `static titleize` that takes in a string and capitalizes all words in a sentence except the, a, an, but, of, and, for, at, by, and from; and always capitalizes the first word.